Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Biological: Pembrolizumab

-Summary: Humanized monoclonal IgG4 antibody blocking PD-1 receptor to enhance T-cell immune responses against tumors; FDA-approved for melanoma, NSCLC, HNSCC, urothelial cancer, and other malignancies (FDA label, NCI Thesaurus).
+Summary: Humanized monoclonal IgG4 antibody blocking PD-1 receptor, enhancing T-cell-mediated immune responses against tumors.
+FDA-approved for multiple cancers including NSCLC, often combined with chemotherapy.
+Source: FDA label, NCI Thesaurus.

 Key Inclusion